Julie Jack, tMFT

 My Style of Therapy

-Mindfulness therapy is an approach that is based on Buddhist philosophy but is non-spiritual in practice.
-Mindfulness is a way of approaching life that is so desperately needed in American society, which is so focused on over-stimulation, excessive consumption, and uncontemplated action.
-Mindfulness involves slowing down and living in the present moment but doing so with a sense of awareness about one’s thoughts and a sense of self-compassion and acceptance.
+Mindfulness therapy is a therapeutic approach that is based on Buddhist philosophy but is non-spiritual in practice.
+It is an approach to life that involves slowing down and living in the present moment but doing so with a sense of awareness about one’s thoughts and a sense of self-compassion and acceptance.
+Mindfulness has completely transformed my life.
+It feels important for me to share this approach with you, as we journey together through modern day society.

-Mindfulness can improve many mental health problems, including anxiety, depression, trauma, relationship problems, dealing with difficult decisions, parenting issues, and more.
-The idea behind mindfulness is that we learn to relate to our experiences differently.
-We learn that we don’t have to be reactive or overwhelmed by our emotions.
-This lets us approach our challenges, whether that is a certain situation or our own self-doubt and fear, in a more thoughtful, confident, and less reactive way.
-Mindfulness can give us the ability to stay calm in difficult situations, to sit with our fears and not be swept up by them, to recognize our own needs and respond to them rather than ignore or fear them.
+Mindfulness has been shown to improve many mental health problems, including anxiety, depression and trauma.
+We learn to relate to our experiences differently.
+For example we learn that we don’t have to be reactive or overwhelmed by our emotions, rather we become aware of our own ability to stay calm in difficult situations, to sit with our fears and not be swept up by them, and to recognize our own needs and respond to them rather than ignore or fear them.